Work More Efficiently with the 5S Method

-Implementing 5S is also an opportunity to enrich operators’ jobs by delegating to them the routine servicing of machines and equipment.
-It may be necessary to provide initial training by maintenance experts, who can work with your operators to develop the appropriate operating procedures.
+Implementing 5S is also an opportunity to enrich operators’ jobs by delegating the routine servicing of machines and equipment.
+It may be necessary to provide initial training from maintenance experts, who can work with your operators to develop the appropriate operating procedures.
 For many operators, this experience is enriching and very positive.
-It elevates their job to more than fetching, carrying, and twiddling knobs and involves them more on a day-to-day basis.
+It elevates their job to more than fetching, carrying, and twiddling knobs and more readily involves their input on a day-to-day basis.

-Construction Site Start-up Kit: Fast and efficient construction of various progress sites such as: 5S, HOSHIN, KAIZEN, SMED, LEAN, Dashboard of autonomous teams as part of the PILOTE project as a result of the game.
+5S Method Starter Kit: Fast and efficient construction of various LEAN projects such as: 5S, HOSHIN, KAIZEN, SMED, LEAN, Dashboard of autonomous teams as part of the PILOTE project as a result of the game.

 Results: collective, shared and effective success.

-You can find the steps: 5S, Kaizen, Six Sigma, LEAN Office, LEAN Manufacturing, TPM, OEE, Machine Day, Visual Management.
+Find the other LEAN methods: 5S, Kaizen, Six Sigma, LEAN Office, LEAN Manufacturing, TPM, OEE, Machine Day, Visual Management.